The-going/evlproject/content/core/benchmarks/_index.md

     exported via Dovetail's generic access to MMIO-based devices.
 This is the second best case.

-  - _none_ denotes a not-so-fast access to a kernel clock source without vDSO support, which is one of the possible [issues with legacy x86 hardware]({{< relref "core/caveat.md#x86-caveat" >}}).
+  - _none_ denotes a not-so-fast access to the kernel clock source without vDSO support, which is one of the possible [issues with legacy x86 hardware]({{< relref "core/caveat.md#x86-caveat" >}}).
     You could also have such value due to an incomplete port of